 Out of an office window, a community garden and people planting trees will give way to tomato crops and a farm to provide stats about agricultural emissions and what we can do to reduce our footprint by eating locally, planting trees, and engaging in sustainable farming practices.

 Beyond the farm, and returning to the creek, people fish and float participating in outdoor recreation.
 The imagery spans the home, work, and recreational lives of Columbian’s highlighting the vulnerabilities identified in the CAAP plan and what we can each do to combat them.

 The design exists within the type of a quote by famous futurist and new media theorist, Marshall McLuhan, “There are no passengers on Spaceship Earth, we are all crew.”
 The quote suggests we must do the work, and be responsible, for our one and only home.

 Behind the quote as a backdrop are graphic and geometric shapes, spotted with windows into space scenes which visually drive the quote home.
 On the far right of the design will be a description of the project, credits for the quote, artists, partners, and the partner logos.

-No portion of this design was mandated by the funder.
 The entirety of the design was conceived and prepared by Resident Arts’ artist team using our collaborative community mural making process.
 This process includes information gathering and research, community feedback, community painting, and public unveiling.